YearsAlso/zoo-framework/README.md

 # README

 ## Project description
-Zoo is a simple and quick multi-threaded framework.
+Zoo Framework is a simple and quick multi-threaded framework.

 ## Installation
 You may install this software from your distribution packages, or through pip: